SAILResearch/HAFix-History-Augmented-LLMs-for-Bug-Fixing/README.md

 [![Paper](https://img.shields.io/badge/Paper-arXiv:2501.09135-red)](https://arxiv.org/abs/2501.09135)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-**HAFix** is an approach that leverages historical heuristics associated with bugs to enhance LLMs' bug-fixing capabilities.

 ## 📖 About

 This repository contains the implementation and evaluation framework for HAFix, a novel approach to improve Large Language Models' performance on automated bug fixing by incorporating historical information from software repositories.